 Q: Will I really use two pounds of lasagna?

-A: In a perfect world, you will only actually need 1.5 pounds (one-and-a-half boxes) of lasagna noodles.
+A: In a perfect world, you will only actually need 1.5 pounds of lasagna noodles.
 But in my experience, at least a few of those noodles always seem to come out of the box broken.
 They just won’t work for rolling up the cheese.
 If you do have some noodles left over, do what my mom does: chop ‘em and eat ‘em with a sauce of your choice!

 Q: Can I use oven-ready lasagna?